SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 accesses them as properties of ``currentGame``, which has reference semantics because it's also a class.
 This is a fairly common pattern:
-This shared data model is shaped like a tree, with one object that contains several other shared objects.
+The shared data model is shaped like a tree, with one object that contains several other shared objects.
 When you see this pattern,
 you can make a class for the outermost container,